Treatment for NHL

 Treatment for non-Hodgkin lymphoma has a very good success rate and many people are cured.
 If the tests you’ve had show you have non-Hodgkin lymphoma, your team of specialists will discuss your treatment options with you.

 The main treatment for non-Hodgkin lymphoma (NHL) is chemotherapy (chemo), which uses anti-cancer drugs to kill the lymphoma cells.
-Sometimes older teenagers and young adults are given a drug called rituximab along with chemo.
+Sometimes a drug called rituximab is used along with chemo.
 Rituximab is a type of targeted treatment called a monoclonal antibody.
 Some people also have radiotherapy after their chemo is finished.
 Radiotherapy uses high-energy rays to kill cancer cells.